UNCG-CSE/Poststorm_Imagery/docs/collector.md

 In order to pull data from the NOAA website, `collect.py` is provided to automate the process of gathering data.
 Currently, the script can be called via command-line using specific arguments.

+!!! warning "Collector Caveat"
+    The script currently only recognizes Storms

 ## Command-Line Quick Reference

 |            Parameter | Argument(s) | Function                                            | Default Value          |